neonailol/nnl.rocks/content/notes/2018-03-04-kotlin-preconditions.md

     if (source == destination) {
         throw IllegalArgumentException(
-            "Cannot transition to itself, $source and $destination are equal" )
+            "Cannot transition to itself, $source and $destination are equal."
+        )
     }

     if (source.quantity(product) <= BigDecimal.ZERO) {
         throw IllegalStateException(
-            "Quantity of $product on $source is zero" )
+            "Quantity of $product on the $source is zero."
+        )
     }